Jimmy01240397/LANRSAAuthenticationService/Readme.md

-# WifiRSAAuthenticationService
+# LANRSAAuthenticationService

-It is a web site for Wifi Authentication with RSA signature make by Debian 11.
-Wifi hotspot is make by hostapt.
+It is a web site for router's LAN Network Authentication with RSA signature make by Debian 11.

 ## Demo